 See the Event Page on Facebook for more information:

-... is an Edmonton-based dance school that specializes in Lindy Hop and other Jazz Roots dances of the swing-era including Charleston, Balboa, and Authentic Jazz.
+... is an Edmonton-based dance organization that specializes in Lindy Hop and other Jazz Roots dances of the swing-era including Charleston, Balboa, and Authentic Jazz.
 We help grow the Lindy Hop community by offering group lessons, social dances, workshops, team practices, and performances.
 Our goal is to create fun and inclusive events for dancers of all types and skill levels, and to encourage our dancers to tap into their creative expression through dance.

 It all started when...